Skip to content

 Expiratory Scans

 Expiratory scans are noted by the raised diaphragm and lobar compression.
 Expiratory scans will lead to artificially low destruction scores and inaccurate lobar volumes.
-A StratX report will not be provided if an expiratory scan is detected.
+A StratX Report will not be provided if an expiratory scan is detected.

 Raised Diaphragm